tianqing108/tortoise-plus/docs/migration.rst

       history    List all migrations.
-      init       Initialize aerich config and create migrations folder. init-db    Generate schema and generate app migration folder. inspectdb  Prints the current database tables to stdout as Tortoise-ORM... migrate    Generate a migration file for the current state of the models. upgrade    Upgrade to specified migration version.
+      init       Initialize aerich config and create migrations folder. init-db    Generate schema and generate app migration folder. inspectdb  Prints the current database tables to stdout as tortoise-plus... migrate    Generate a migration file for the current state of the models. upgrade    Upgrade to specified migration version.